Last updated: June 26, 2026

 A message in Slack does not decide who replies, whether the response is still open, whether a sales pitch was excluded, or where the team can go back later to audit the work.
 Slack is the place where people notice the response.
 It should not be the only place where the response exists.

-This guide explains how to send form responses to Slack, how the Google Forms + Apps Script setup usually works, and how to design the workflow so notifications, Google Sheets, ownership, and status management fit together.
+This guide explains how to send Google Forms responses to Slack, how the Google Forms + Google Sheets + Apps Script setup usually works, when Gmail or Trello should be treated as side channels, and how to design the workflow so notifications, records, ownership, and status management fit together.

 The Short Answer